On the Severi problem in arbitrary characteristic: Introduction

 \subsection{The main result}

 Let $d\ge 1$ and $1-d\le g\le \binom{d-1}{2}$ be integers.
-We first prove that $V_{g,d}$ is a constructible set (Lemma~\ref{lem:constr}), and its closure is equidimensional of pure dimension $3d+g-1$ (Proposition~\ref{prop:severi variety dimension}).
+We first prove that $V_{g,d}$ is locally closed (Lemma~\ref{lem:constr}), and equidimensional of pure dimension $3d+g-1$ (Proposition~\ref{prop:severi variety dimension}).
 The main result is then the following theorem, which settles the Severi problem in arbitrary characteristic. \begin{Thm} Let $d\ge 1$ and $0\le g\le \binom{d-1}{2}$ be integers.
-Then the Severi variety $\overline V_{g,d}^{\irr}$ is irreducible of dimension $3d+g-1$ over any algebraically closed ground field. \end{Thm} Unlike the proof of Harris in the case of characteristic zero, our proof does not use Zariski's theorem.
-On the contrary, we deduce Zariski's theorem in arbitrary characteristic as a corollary of the main result (Corollary~\ref{cor:zariski}).
+Then the Severi variety $V_{g,d}^{\irr}$ is irreducible of dimension $3d+g-1$ over any algebraically closed ground field. \end{Thm} On the way to proving the Main Theorem, we establish Zariski's theorem in arbitrary characteristic (Corollary~\ref{cor:zariski}):